curtisai/notes/win/notes.md

 ```

 ### Memebers
-hwnd: A handle to the window whose window procedure receives the message.
-This member is NULL when the message is a thread message.
+`hwnd`: A handle to the window whose window procedure receives the message.
+This member is `NULL` when the message is a thread message.
-message: The message identifier.
+`message`: The message identifier.
 Applications can only use the low word; the high word is reserved by the system.
-mParam: Additional information about the message.
+`mParam`: Additional information about the message.
 The exact meaning depends on the value of the `message` member.
-lParam: Additional information about the message.
+`lParam`: Additional information about the message.
 The exact meaning depends on the value of the `message` member.
-time: The time at which the message was posted.
+`time`: The time at which the message was posted.
-pt: The cursor position, in screen coordinates, when the message was posted.
+`pt`: The cursor position, in screen coordinates, when the message was posted.

 ---------